Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 14. Reaching a New Financial Milestone

 Tracking financial milestones (revenue growth, profitable quarters) helps identify companies with potential budgets for your offerings.
-Strong financial performance indicates increased disposable resources and openness to invest in solutions that further contribute to the company's success.
+When companies hit revenue milestones, they have more budget and are more willing to invest in new tools.

 15. Press Releases & Public Announcements

 Monitor press releases and announcements for signs of organizational changes (product launches, partnerships, etc.).
-Understanding these shifts allows you to tailor outreach and capitalize on new opportunities for engagement.
+When you know what's changing at the account, you can write outreach that's actually relevant to what they're dealing with.

 16. Receiving an Award or Recognition